-Based in New York, Bristol-Myers Squibb (BMY) is in the Medical sector, and so far this year, shares have seen a price change of -5.89%.
-The biopharmaceutical company is paying out a dividend of $0.41 per share at the moment, with a dividend yield of 3.35% compared to the Large Cap Pharmaceuticals industry's yield of 2.68% and the S&P 500's yield of 1.93%.
+Bristol-Myers Squibb (BMY) is headquartered in New York, and is in the Medical sector.
+The stock has seen a price change of -7.14% since the start of the year.
+Currently paying a dividend of $0.41 per share, the company has a dividend yield of 3.4%.
+In comparison, the Large Cap Pharmaceuticals industry's yield is 2.84%, while the S&P 500's yield is 1.92%.

-In terms of dividend growth, the company's current annualized dividend of $1.64 is up 2.5% from last year.
-Over the last 5 years, Bristol-Myers Squibb has increased its dividend 4 times on a year-over-year basis for an average annual increase of 2.42%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Bristol-Myers's current payout ratio is 40%, meaning it paid out 40% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.64 is up 2.5% from last year.
+Bristol-Myers Squibb has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.48%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Bristol-Myers's current payout ratio is 38%.
+This means it paid out 38% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, BMY expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $4.16 per share, representing a year-over-year earnings growth rate of 4.52%.
+Earnings growth looks solid for BMY for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $4.28 per share, which represents a year-over-year growth rate of 7.54%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 However, not all companies offer a quarterly payout.